 Headquartered in Baltimore, Under Armour operates its business globally.
-It has European and Asian subsidiaries and sources from suppliers worldwide.
-Besides North America, where it generates about 95% of sales, Under Armour's products are sold primarily in Austria, France, Germany, Ireland, and the UK.
-It sells its wares in Japan, as well, through a minority-owned licensee.
+It has European and Asian subsidiaries, and sources from suppliers worldwide.
+Besides North America, where it generates about 87% of sales, Under Armour's products are sold primarily in Austria, France, Germany, Ireland, and the UK.
+It sells in Japan and Korea, as well, through a third-party licensee.

 Sales and Marketing

 Under Armour generates about tw0-thirds of its sales through its wholesale business.
 Its customers include the likes of